jclehner/nmrpflash/README.md

 Now, using an Ethernet cable, connect your Netgear router to the computer that will run `nmrpflash`.
 Use the LAN port, which is often colored blue on Netgear devices.
-If the router has multiple LAN ports, use the one labled _1_.
+If the router has multiple LAN ports, use the one labeled _1_.

 Next, you'll have to determine which network interface corresponds to the one connected to the Netgear router.
 All available interfaces can be listed using